-Christian is a second year forestry graduate student.
-His current projects focus on natricine snake ecology in the Bluegrass Region of Kentucky (Poster).
+Christian's current projects focus on natricine snake ecology in the Bluegrass Region of Kentucky (Poster).
 He graduated from Davidson College with a B.S. in biology and a minor in Chinese.
 As an undergraduate student, Christian conducted research in the Davidson College Herpetology Lab.
 Additionally, Christian spent a year employed as a research technician at the Davidson College Herp Lab following graduation.
 During this time, he worked on a variety of research projects and administered the Carolina Herp Atlas.
 Christian's interests include conservation, herpetology, ecology, and taking advantage of any excuse to get outside.

 Sara Beth Freytag

 Sara Beth Freytag earned a B.S. in Biology at Centre College, where she researched cannibalistic spadefoot tadpoles for three years under Dr. Brian Storz.
 During her senior year, she gave an oral presentation at the annual Kentucky Academy of Science meeting and was a leader of Centre's TriBeta Biological Honors Society chapter.
 Sara Beth is passionate about aquatic ecosystems and plans to study stream salamander populations in Robinson Forest for her thesis work.
 She enjoys playing the piano, photography, tap dancing, and cuddling beagles.

 Jenn is a graduate of the University of California, Davis.
 During her undergraduate education, she studied the interactions between western pond turtles and red-eared sliders.
 After completing a B.S. in Wildlife, Fish and Conservation Biology she worked as a field technician on projects ranging from urban herpetology to the effects of seaweed subsidies on small islands in the Bahamas.
 She enjoys early morning farmer's markets, cooking and of course, herping.